Operation Fortitude: Quicksilver

 The FUSAG deception was not implemented primarily with dummy tanks, aeroplanes, or other vehicles.
 At that stage of the war, the Germans were unable to fly reconnaissance planes over England and so Strangeways felt that such effort would have been wasted.
-However, temporary buildings were constructed and dummy landing craft were stationed at likely embarkation point in the East and the South-East of England.
+However, temporary buildings were constructed and dummy landing craft were stationed at likely embarkation points in the East and the South-East of England.
 As the FUSAG commander, Patton paid many of them a visit, along with a photographer, to ensure that their location was noted.
 The landing craft, built from wood and canvas and nicknamed Bigbob's, suffered from being too light.
 Wind and rain flipped many of them over or ran them to ground during the operation.

 Instead of extensive physical measures, most of Strangeway's plan relied on radio signals and leaks through double agents.
 Managing that information flow had to be done with caution since leaking supposed top-secret invasion plans would have been very obvious.
 Instead, the deceivers used tactics developed by Clarke in Cairo.
 Agents were allowed to report minutiae such as insignia on soldiers' uniforms and unit markings on vehicles to allow the Germans to build up a picture.
 The observations in the south-central areas largely gave accurate information about the real invasion forces since Clarke had stressed that using as much real information as possible led to better outcomes.
 Reports from the South-West of England indicated few troop sightings, but in reality, many units were housed there in preparation for D-Day.
 Reports from the South-East depicted largely-notional Quicksilver forces.
 That approach aimed to convince German intelligence services of an order of battle for the Allied forces that placed the centre of gravity of the invasion force opposite Pas-de-Calais.

 Fortitude South II included the U.S. XXXIII Corps.
 The corps was first reported to the Germans as arriving in June 1944, disembarking at Liverpool and establishing its headquarters in Marbury, Cheshire, with the US 11th Infantry Division, US 48th Infantry Division and US 25th Armored Division under its command.
 In July the corps and the units under its command were reported as moving to take up positions vacated by US XX Corps as it departed for Normandy.